Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

-Second, you can no longer safely use a unit-testing framework running multiple tests concurrently, because test cases might perform different monkey patchings on the same classes, and thus step on each others toes.
+Second, you can no longer safely use a unit-testing framework running multiple tests concurrently, because test cases might perform different monkey patchings on the same classes, and thus step on each other's toes.

-Third, in case of multiple dependencies, not all tests might need to patch the same number of things in the class.
+Third, in the case of multiple dependencies, not all tests might need to patch the same number of things in the class.
 Then, even with non-concurrent test execution, this can end up in not correctly resetting the "state" of the class in some place after one test, and subsequently invalidating other tests.
-The overall success of the test suite will depend on the order of execution of the test cases, if not all developers take special care.
+The overall success of the test suite will depend on the order of execution of the test cases if not all developers take special care.
 Yikes!

-In general one runs into the same problems as usual when manually mutating (and depending on) some global state from different places.
+In general, one runs into the same problems as usual when manually mutating (and depending on) some global state from different places.
-In this case it's just not some normal runtime value but the class itself which is mutated.
+In this case, it's just not some normal runtime value but the class itself is mutated.

 So the sane approach is to make the dependency explicit by letting the constructor of `DomainLogic` take the data-access object to use